Deadlines & Rules

 6. Prize money

 6.1.
-Prize money will be paid by bank transfer to the successful individual or to the team leader BT will request bank account details with 7 days of the event finishing.
-BT shall endeavour to pay prize money in accordance with and subject to these rules on or before 30th March 2024 but BT shall have no liability for failure to pay prize money on or before such date.
+Prize money will be paid by bank transfer to the successful individual or to the team leader.
+BT will request bank account details with 7 days of the event finishing.
+BT shall endeavour to pay prize money in accordance with and subject to these rules on or before 30th March 2025 but BT shall have no liability for failure to pay prize money on or before such date.
 All bank details will be deleted once payments have been made.

 7. Privacy